34 Fun Things To Do in Melbourne with Kids [in 2023]

 There are a number of operators offering river cruises, ranging from short sightseeing tours to longer dinner cruises.
 Some of the most popular cruises take in the city’s iconic landmarks such as Flinders Street Station, the Royal Botanic Gardens and Federation Square.

 Your kids will get a chance to see Melbourne from a different angle and appreciate its natural beauty.
-Your onboard guide will most likely share interesting facts and stories about the city’s development, making it an educational experience for your kids, too.
+Your onboard guide will most likely share interesting facts and stories about the city’s development, making it just like a floating classroom for your kids.

 A Yarra River cruise is a great way to see the city from a different angle